wangzheng456123/Tiny-software-render/README.md

 # Tiny software renderer in windows #
 This project is a simple software renderer on Windows.
 Despite the C/C++ standard libraries and Windows SDK it has no other third party dependency.
 The features of it includes:

-* forward shading and backward shading
+* forward and backward shading
 * programable shader
 * skeleton skinned animation
 * keyborad and mouse controlable cameral